gsganden/switch_browse/README.md

 # Nintendo Switch Controller Mapper

-A simple utility to map Nintendo Switch Controller inputs to keyboard commands and mouse scrolling.
+A simple utility to map Nintendo Switch controller inputs to keyboard commands and mouse scrolling.
 I use it as a more ergonomic way to read through documents and emails that don't require much typing.

 Works with either a Pro Controller or a Joy-Con pair.